mikeholler/pyty/README.markdown

 installed.

 What are the dependencies, you might ask?
 Here they are:
-- **python-xlib** -- a Python library to interface with X
+- **python3-xlib** -- a Python library to interface with X
 - **mpg123**      -- a command-line based mp3 player

 On Ubuntu, these dependencies can be installed by running the following
 command:

-    sudo apt-get install python-xlib mpg123
+    sudo apt-get install python3-xlib mpg123

 ### Starting pyty ###

 Starting pyty couldn't be easier.
 Just open up a command prompt and type:

+    python3 /path/to/pyty.py &

+Or simply:

-    python /path/to/pyty.py &
+    /path/to/pyty.py &

 You're good to go!

-### Stopping pyty ###

-This will be fixed in the future (I just wanted to get this code up on GitHub for people to see) but currently the only way to stop pyty without logging out or rebooting is by finding its PID by running ``ps u`` and using ``kill`` with the PID to end the process.
-Sorry for the inconvenience!

 Closing Remarks
 ---------------